Our PhD students conduct research in a wide variety of subject areas--to find out more about their work click on the tabs below.

 - Matthew Mason

-Research: I am working under the supervision of Professor Paul Nimmo, looking at the late John Webster’s moral theology.
-In particular, I am interested in how Webster’s fundamental dogmatic commitments shaped his account of the moral field within which human action takes place.
+Research: I am working under the supervision of Professor Paul Nimmo to explore how the late John Webster’s fundamental dogmatic commitments shaped his account of the moral field within which human action takes place.

-I am an ordained Anglican minister, currently serving as Rector of Christ Church Salisbury, and am a Fellow of the Center for Pastor Theologians.
+I am an ordained Anglican minister, a Fellow of the Kirby Laing Institute for Christian Ethics Research Institute, and a Fellow of the Center for Pastor Theologians.

 - Nathan McConnell